SendiAp/Remaining/README.md

-## My pet mouse 'Elvis' died last night.
-He was caught in a trap..
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.